Inter-agency Air Pollution Group (IAPG)

 Inter-agency Air Pollution Bulletin

 The IAPG produces a Bulletin describing the UK Country Nature Conservation Body air pollution work.
-Reports and other publications will be made available from the JNCC Data Hub (or from the archived version of our website for the time being).

 A framework for UK research and evidence needs relating to air pollution impacts on ecosystems

 IAPG produced a framework for UK research and evidence needs relating to air pollution impacts on ecosystems in 2015.
 The Framework is designed to be shared and to help inform the work of others with similar interests and responsibilities (e.g. government departments and devolved administrations, environment agencies, research councils, universities, and industry).
 Evidence and research needs are organised into three high-level themes and linked to policy and operational drivers.
 The themes are:

 - ecosystem responses to changes in air pollution;

 - assessing and reporting air pollution impacts; and